socprime/the-prime-hunt/README.md

 **NOTE:** The Prime Hunt browser extension does not send any data outside your laptop/browser.
 It works only with the data that is on the page of your browser.

+## Hot Keys
+- Hide/Show the extension: Ctrl + Q
+- Close FAQ: Esc
+- Save and close the Integration Settings: Esc
+- Apply changes when creating or editing a custom tab: Enter(Return)/Esc

 ## Credits
 This software was created as a work made for hire for SOC Prime, Inc. by the following individuals:
 - Pavlo Nedzelskiy